Create a Logical Data Model Manually In the LDM Modeler

 Set the Primary Key in Datasets

 The LDM Modeler supports only simple primary keys.
 Compound primary keys are not supported.
+Create an artificial simple primary key in your database.

 Select a dataset, and click More… -> Set primary key.